-Basically think of your Income Statement – which is sometimes know as a Profit and Loss Statement – on one spreadsheet with the next 12 months’ numbers in columns stretched to the right.
+Basically, think of your Income Statement – which is sometimes known as a Profit and Loss Statement – on one spreadsheet with the next 12 months’ numbers in columns stretched to the right.
 Each column is an independent forecast for that particular month.

 There are 4 sections.
 The top set of rows are the revenues.
 The second section is the First Base direct costs.
 They should be organized into Profit Centres.
 The third section is the Second Base overheads which should be organized into Cost Centres.
 The fourth section is your wages and profits.